stopvoldemort/sinatra-forms-and-REST-starter-code/README.md

 ## Sinatra

+## Performing CRUD Actions on a Resource

+## Objectives
+- Understand how the CRUD actions map to RESTful routes

 ### Deliverables

+For each of the deliverables consider what route(s) are necessary

+#### Read
-As a site visitor, I should be able to see a list of authors
+- As a site visitor, I should be able to see a list of all the books

-As a site visitor, I should be able to see a list of books.
-I should be able to click on each book title to see more information about that book.
+- As a site visitor, I should be able to see info about an individula book

+#### Create
-As a site visitor, I should be able to see a form where I create a book.
-When I create a book I can associate it with an existing author.
+- As a site visitor, I should be able to create a new book

+#### Update
+- As a site visitor, I should be able to edit an existing book

+#### Destroy
+- As a site visitor, I should be able to delete a book from the database